assisrafael/react-bootstrap-utils/README.md

 - [] Table with sticky columns
 - [] Table with sticky header

-## Instructions to run
+## How to to run

-Build the application
+Build the library

 ```bash
 npm run build
 ```

-After build, execute the command
+Starting demo app

 ```bash
 npm run start